cybertec-postgresql/pgwatch/docs/docker_installation.rst

    ::

-     docker pull cybertec/pgwatch2:X.Y.Z
+     docker pull cybertec/pgwatch2-postgres:X.Y.Z

 #.
 Run the Docker image, exposing minimally the Grafana port served on port 3000 internally.
 In a relatively secure
    environment you'd usually also include the administrative web UI served on port 8080:

    ::

-     docker run -d --restart=unless-stopped -p 3000:3000 -p 8080:8080 --name pw2 cybertec/pgwatch2:X.Y.Z
+     docker run -d --restart=unless-stopped -p 3000:3000 -p 8080:8080 --name pw2 cybertec/pgwatch2-postgres:X.Y.Z

-   Note that we're using a Docker image with the built-in InfluxDB metrics storage DB here and setting the container to be automatically restarted in case of a reboot / crash - which is highly recommended if not using some container management framework to run pgwatch2.
+   Note that we're setting the container to be automatically restarted in case of a reboot/crash - which is highly recommended if not using some container management framework to run pgwatch2.

 .. _docker_example_launch: